 THE NEED FOR SPEED – BIRTH OF THE WRC

 This “need for speed” eventually gave birth to the “special stage” rally format (closed public roads without speed limits) that rewarded performance over outright reliability.
 The new trend made the sport evolve very quickly in popularity.
-So much so that many automobile manufacturers now saw rallying as a very good opportunity to market their products.
+So much so that many automobile manufacturers then saw rallying as a very good opportunity to market their products.
 Many factory teams were created to compete in international yet locally-sanctioned competitions.
 This era of awakening came to be known as the “Golden Age” of rallying.

 THE GAME CHANGES